 Your feelings about it are totally normal

-Look, we know you probably don’t want to give a semen sample, but if you’re struggling with the possibility that you could have male factor infertility or worried that you’ll receive abnormal test results, know that those feelings are 100% normal—and it’s okay to find someone to talk to about it.
+Look, we know you probably don’t want to do a semen analysis, but if you’re struggling with the possibility that you could have male factor infertility or worried that you’ll receive abnormal test results, know that those feelings are 100% normal—and it’s okay to find someone to talk to about it.
 Until then, remember that this kind of thing happens all the time…and is pretty much always less eventful than it was for Seann William Scott.